exasol/script-languages/exaudfclient/docs/script_options_design.md

 ### Parser Implementation V1

 The legacy parser (V1) parser searches for one specific script option.
-The parser starts from beginning of the script code.
+The parser starts from the beginning of the script code.
 If found, the parser immediately removes the script option from the script code and returns the option value.
 It validates the

 ### Parser Implementation V2